-If you do not use direct deposit when filing your tax return and do not want to submit your bank account information to the IRS, you will receive a paper check.
-If you moved since your most recent tax return, you can update your mailing address by filing your 2019 tax return if you haven’t yet.
+If you do not use direct deposit when filing your tax return and do not want to submit your bank account information to the IRS, you will receive a paper check or debit card.
+If you moved since your most recent tax return, you can update your mailing address by filing your 2020 tax return if you haven’t yet.

 I don’t file taxes.
 Will I get one?

-If you have a filing requirement and have not filed a tax return for 2018 or 2019, you must file a tax return in order to receive a stimulus check.
+If you have a filing requirement and have not filed a tax return for 2019 or 2020, you must file a tax return in order to receive a stimulus check.
+This includes non-filers.

-Economic Impact Payments are not taxable.
+The stimulus check is not taxable.
 You won’t owe taxes on the payment.
 And, it is not considered income.
-So, you don’t need to account for it on your 2020 income tax return.

 Do I have to pay it back?